-Articles concerned with information for voters and campaigning were augmented to account for a new subject of the law in the form of the editorial offices of online media.
-Online media are presented with the same requirements as traditional mass media organizations.
+The articles concerned with information for the voters and campaigning were augmented to account for a new subject of the law in the form of the editorial offices of online media.
+They are presented with the same requirements as the traditional mass media organizations.

-Campaign materials can no longer use statements about the candidate, or the political party that nominated the candidate, made by private persons who, in accordance with the law, do not have the right to campaign.
+The campaign materials can no longer use statements about the candidate or the political party that nominated the candidate made by private persons who, in accordance with the law, do not have the right to campaign.

-The use of private persons' images in campaign materials is allowed only if a political party uses images of its candidate, including those among an unspecified group of people, or if the candidate uses his/her own images, including those among an unspecified group of people.
+The use of private persons' images in campaign materials is only allowed if the political party uses the images of its candidate, including those among an unspecified group of people, or if the candidate uses his/her own images, including those among an unspecified group of people.